kc-ml2/llvm-flow/README.md

 ### ✅ Get started: Docker

-To run this project with Docker, first, you'll need to install [Docker](https://docs.docker.com/get-docker/) on your machine.
+To run this project with Docker, first, you'll need to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/) on your machine.
 Once you've installed Docker, follow these steps:

 1. Clone the repository: